DGretta/Music/tooling/guide_enhancement_pattern.md

 ---

+## **Philosophical Foundation**

+This enhancement pattern implements `project_philosophy.md` principles: teaching understanding (not procedures), revealing interconnections, preserving knowledge across generations.

+**The WHY approach** reflects `framework_overview.md`'s teaching obligation - every enhancement teaches Future Claude and future users how to think about instruments systematically, not just what buttons to press.

+**Enhancing toward:** `guide_creation_framework.md` standards (what guides should become - module classifications, required sections, framework compliance).

+**Visual integration:** `visual_communication_standards.md` for consistent diagram and image presentation.

+**Verification:** `quality_system.md` ensures enhancements maintain accuracy while adding understanding.

+**Core transformation:** From "HOW to use" to "WHY it works this way and HOW to use it effectively" - teaching interconnections that persist across technological change.

+---

 ## Core Philosophy

 Transform guides from "**HOW to use**" into "**WHY it works this way and HOW to use it effectively**"